Presicci/UnderdevelopedChess/README.md

 1. Name Of Project: Underdeveloped Chess
 2. Name Of Team: Underdeveloped Chess Inc.
 3. Team Members: Thomas Presicci, Alexander Regino, Daniel Ramos
-4. Short Description: Play a digitalize version of chess, with many helpful features you can't easily get with pen and paper!
+4. Short Description: Local co-op chess game.
+Has player and settings saving, statistics tracking, and all the logic required to play a full game of chess with your friend.
-5. Known bugs: None.
+6. Known bugs: None.
-6. Login Info: None.
+7. Login Info: None.
-7. No special requirements aside from Javafx.
+8. No special requirements aside from Javafx.

 REQUIREMENTS:
 -Ecli(fx)e